Get in Touch

 Karpenter continuously watches the Kubernetes scheduler for pods that cannot be placed on existing nodes due to insufficient CPU, memory, or other constraints.
 When such unschedulable pods appear, Karpenter analyzes their requirements and determines the most suitable compute instance to run them.

 Instead of scaling a predefined node group, Karpenter directly requests new nodes from the cloud provider that best match the pod’s needs.
 Once the node is ready, the Kubernetes scheduler places the pending pods, and workloads begin running.
-As demand decreases, Karpenter evaluates node utilization and automatically consolidates or removes underutilized nodes to keep the cluster efficient.
+As demand decreases, Karpenter evaluates node use and automatically consolidates or removes underutilized nodes to keep the cluster efficient.

 Example